Casino Betting Coin (CBC) One Day Volume Tops $24,828.00

-Casino Betting Coin (CURRENCY:CBC) traded up 7.9% against the U.S. dollar during the one day period ending at 9:00 AM ET on December 15th.
-In the last week, Casino Betting Coin has traded 17.9% lower against the U.S. dollar.
-Casino Betting Coin has a total market capitalization of $7.82 million and $24,828.00 worth of Casino Betting Coin was traded on exchanges in the last 24 hours.
-One Casino Betting Coin coin can now be bought for about $0.0502 or 0.00000145 BTC on exchanges.
+Casino Betting Coin (CURRENCY:CBC) traded up 7.9% against the U.S. dollar during the 24-hour period ending at 20:00 PM ET on December 17th.
+One Casino Betting Coin coin can now be bought for about $0.0502 or 0.00000145 BTC on popular cryptocurrency exchanges.
+Casino Betting Coin has a total market cap of $7.82 million and $24,828.00 worth of Casino Betting Coin was traded on exchanges in the last day.
+Over the last seven days, Casino Betting Coin has traded 17.9% lower against the U.S. dollar.

 - Polygon (MATIC) traded up 0.1% against the dollar and now trades at $2.00 or 0.00003275 BTC.